-With a student population nearing 20,000 individuals each year, Front Range Community College is the largest public school to offer paramedic programs in Colorado.
-The 2-year college is located in the large suburban area of Westminster, Colorado, and offers associate degree and certificate programs in a variety of subjects, including emergency medical technology and paramedics.
+With a student population nearing 20,000 individuals each year, Front Range Community College is the largest public school to offer paramedic-related programs in Colorado.
+The 2-year college is located in the large suburban area of Westminster, Colorado, and offers associate degree and certificate programs in a variety of subjects, including a pre-paramedic certificate.

-Front Range Community College offers a 23-credit pre-paramedic certificate program that provides students with the knowledge necessary to enter into a paramedic education program upon graduation.
+Front Range Community College offers a 23- to 25-credit clinical EMT certificate program that provides students with the knowledge necessary to enter into a paramedic education program upon graduation.
 Most paramedic degree or certificate programs require students to be certified basic emergency medical technicians (EMT-Basic) before applying.
-Completion of this program allows graduates to skip that requirement and move directly in to a paramedic education program.
-Courses in this certificate program include human anatomy and physiology, EMT-Basic skills and clinical practice, EMT intravenous therapy, medical terminology and basic EKG interpretation.
+Completion of this program allows graduates to fulfill that requirement in addition to completing anatomy and physiology coursework that's needed for paramedic school.
+Courses in this certificate program include EMT-Basic skills and clinical practice, EMT intravenous therapy, medical terminology, EMT professional development and basic EKG interpretation.